jdcloudcom/en/API/JCS-for-Redis/Redis-Instance-API/modifyCacheInstanceAttribute.md

 ## Description
-Modify the resource name and description of the JCS for Redis instance, at least one of the two
+Modify the resource name and description of Redis instance, alternatively

 ## Request method
 PATCH